 Be patient yet persistent.
 Go for your goals and use this guide as a template on which to build strength and power over the months.

-Let us know how the workout program is going for you.
-Comment below if you have any questions, we’d be happy to help.
+Let us know how the PHUL workout program is going for you.
+Also feel free to comment below if you have any questions, we’d be happy to help.

 What next?
 You might also be interested to check out Layne Norton’s PHAT workout for size and strength.

 Gabriello is a writer and strength expert best known for his science-based and practical approach to Exercise Physiology, Nutrition and Strength.
 After serving in a directors position for The Canadian Society for Exercise Physiology Gabriello moved towards writing to help more people understand the importance of living a healthy life.
 Gabriello’s writings have been published in several languages on some of the largest health and fitness websites helping people learn, grow and understand the complex components of optimizing human performance in a simplistic way.

 Gabriello also takes on specialized, high-performance athletes who are in need of strength, mobility and conditioning programming to optimize their fitness through his Earned Fitness program.